This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has trouble breathing.

-Your child may feel tired for several days after the procedure.
-Calcium levels in your child's blood may decrease and cause numbness and tingling in his mouth, hands, or feet.
-The procedure may decrease the number of platelets in your child's blood and increase his risk for bleeding.
+Calcium levels in your child's blood may decrease and cause numbness and tingling in his or her mouth, hands, or feet.
+The procedure may decrease the number of platelets in your child's blood and increase the risk for bleeding.
 Rarely, the procedure may cause fainting or vomiting.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.